TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Maintenance.rst

 File abstraction layer: Update storage index
   This task goes through a storage and makes sures that every file is properly indexed.
-When files are manipulated only via the TYPO3 CMS backend, they are always indexed.
-However if files get added via other means (e.g. FTP) or if some storages are based on drivers accessing remote systems, it is crucial to run this task regularly so that the TYPO3 CMS installation knows about all existing files in order to make them available to users.
+When files are manipulated only via the `TYPO3 CMS`:pn: backend, they are always indexed.
+However if files get added via other means (for example FTP) or if some storages are based on drivers accessing remote systems, it is crucial to run this task regularly so that the `TYPO3 CMS`:pn: installation knows about all existing files in order to make them available to users.

   This task is defined per storage.